Anthranilate synthase: Structure and assembly

-Paralogs

 Nomenclature

 This enzyme belongs to the family of lyases, to be specific the oxo-acid-lyases, which cleave carbon-carbon bonds.
 The systematic name of this enzyme class is chorismate pyruvate-lyase (amino-accepting; anthranilate-forming).
 Other names in common use include anthranilate synthetase, chorismate lyase, and chorismate pyruvate-lyase (amino-accepting).
 This enzyme participates in phenylalanine, tyrosine and tryptophan biosynthesis and two-component system - general.